Shortness of breath is most often associated with serious medical conditions and can be rather frightening and unnerving for those who suffer from it.

 Exercise only comes into the equation when engaging in such activity contributes to shortness of breath.

-Otherwise, when shortness of breath is tied to body weight it is due to the excess pounds, not your level of exercise.
+Otherwise, when shortness of breath is tied to body weight, it is due to the excess pounds, not how much you exercise.

-The earlier you get to your doctor with such symptoms the more likely he is to be able to successfully treat you.
-But the longer you wait, and longer weight gain and shortness of breath persists, the more likely you are to develop other problems which are difficult to treat.
+The earlier you get to your doctor with such symptoms the more likely they are able to successfully treat you.
+The longer you wait, and the longer weight gain and shortness-of-breath persist, the more likely you are to develop other problems which are difficult to treat.